Anita-Raoufian/SmokeBall/README.md

 	Methods to be implemented: FindByKeyword(string keyword) , FindByKeyword(string keyword,int num)
 	Return: List<string>

-The search engine we are providing at this stage is google, so GoogleFactory is the class implements ISearchAbstractFactory interface.
+The search engine provided at this stage is google, so GoogleFactory is the class implements ISearchAbstractFactory interface.
-At the moment this class just implements the ITextSearchAbstract and returns an exception for the rest. to implement methods of ITextSearchFactory I had to use the async method (webClient.DownloadStringTaskAsync) as the sync one blocks the UI.
+At the moment this class just implements the ITextSearchAbstract and throws an exception for the rest. to implement methods of ITextSearchFactory I had to use the async method (webClient.DownloadStringTaskAsync) as the sync one blocks the UI.

- We also have SearchClient class which has the benefit of dependency inject passed to the constructor. the class gets the ISearchAbstractFactory in the constructor and is in charge to call the needed method of each for it’s own methods that at the moment is just
+In the code SearchClient class has the benefit of dependency injection through it's constructor. the class gets the ISearchAbstractFactory in the constructor and is in charge to call the needed methods that for now is just
 -	SearchKeyword(string keyword)   search for a keyword and return the whole result
 -	SearchKeyword(string keyword,int resultCount) search for a keyword and return the first resultcount rows(at the moment 100)